apereo/cas/docs/cas-server-documentation/installation/Couchbase-Service-Management.md

 ## Auto Initialization

-Upon startup and if the services registry database is blank, the registry is able to auto initialize itself from default JSON service definitions available to CAS.
+Upon startup and configuration permitting, the registry is able to auto initialize itself from default JSON service definitions available to CAS.